AndreasChristou/Digital-Media-Design-Notes/Workshop-01.md

-**How do you print things out the debug area?** write print followed by () abd "" and what you want to print goes in the middle
+**How do you print things out the debug area?**
+Write print followed ("") and what you want to print goes in the middle

 **What is the shortcut to run your app?**
 Command R